zk4/Serialization/README.md

 there are several lib out there support serialization,like protobuffer,flatbuffers,capnproto.
 Need schema file for generating source files, which is cool between peers. but that is too heavy for me. so I wrote this lite version.only support c++.
-If your server & client both written in c++.
+If your just want to serialize & deserialize data on the same machine.
 I think it is a  good choice. simple as it is , hack whatever u want.

 #support
 * vector